 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 6.
-Place the system in the service position.
-See "Placing a rack-mounted 8203-E4A, 8204-E8A, 9407-M15, 9408-M25, or 9409-M50 in the service position" on page 59. - 7.
-Locate the Ethernet adapter you want to remove. - 8.
-Unlock the Ethernet adapter by pushing the latch (A) out. - 9.
-Lift the Ethernet adapter (B) out of the connector using the blue handle, as shown in the following figures.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 4.
+Remove the media-device filler, if present. - 5.
+Align the media device with the Slimline media bay, and support the bottom of the device as you slide it halfway into the system unit. - 6.
+While holding the retaining tab (A), push the device (B) fully into the system as shown in the following figure.